waucka/glcheck/README.md

+# glchecklib

+The only thing you really need to worry about in `glchecklib` is the `require_gl!` macro.
+This macro check that a GL context with the specified version, profile, robustness, and extensions can be created.

+For convenience (especially in `glcheckapp` and similar), `glchecklib` re-exports `GlProfile` and `Robustness` from `glutin`.

-# glcheck
+# glcheckapp

-Simple tool for checking if a machine supports the GL features you want
+This is a simple app that uses `glchecklib` to check GL features.

-The idea is that you compile this and give it to anybody who wants to see if they can run your program.
+The idea is that you modify this app to check for the features your program needs.
+You then compile it and distribute that compiled binary so that people can use it to check if they can run your program without needing to actually have your program.
+After all, it's much faster to download a small executable than a 100MB+ demo.
-If glcheck exits with code 0, their OpenGL setup is fine.
-If not, then it's not.

-Just change the call to `require_gl!` in `main()` to specify the version, core/compat, robustness, and extensions you want.
+# Licensing

+`glchecklib` is LGPLv3+.

+`glcheckapp` is GPLv3+.
+Why not LGPLv3+?
+Because.